ManuCanedo/kahlua-2021/README.md

 ## Getting Started

 1) Satisfy dependencies.
-2) Clone the repository.
+2) Clone and 'make'.
-3) Build with 'make'.
-Build and execute with 'make run'.
   If necessary, modify the include paths for *lua5.1* in the makefile.
-4) Modify the '_oauth' (twitch token) and '_botname' (account name) variables in *config.lua*.
+3) Modify the '_oauth' (twitch token) and '_botname' (account name) variables in *config.lua*.
   Point the bot to the desired channel modifying '_channel'.
-5) Start adding custom commands in *commands.lua*
+4) Implement commands in *commands.lua*

 ## Development Checklist

 + Net framework: client and connection interfaces (ASIO).
-+ Implemented simple bot that receives and displays Twitch Chat.
++ Implemented initial bot that receives and displays Twitch Chat.
-+ Embedding Lua: Configuration params and commands obtained from 'config.lua' file.
++ Embedding Lua: configuration params obtained from 'config.lua' file.
 + Integrated FLITE text to speech generator.
-+ Implemented customs params that trigger Lua scripts.
++ Implemented customs params that trigger lua scripts.

 ## Stay in touch